Dr. Lauren Elder, PhD, ABPP (she/her)

 ACCEPTING ASSESSMENT REFERRALS

 Dr. Brittany "Britt" Pope is a postdoctoral associate with over 10 years of experience in mental health.
 She has a Master’s degree in Clinical Rehabilitation Counseling and a PsyD in Counseling Psychology.
 Dr. Pope understands the importance of a positive therapeutic rapport and seeks to establish a strong relationship with each and every one of her clients.
 She utilizes an integrative approach, combining Interpersonal Processing Therapy and affirming Dialectical Behavioral Therapy, to provide experiential and skills-based therapy that supports your journey to mental wellness.
 In addition to her considerable experience providing mental health services to the neurodivergent population, she also specializes in postpartum and perinatal care, perinatal loss, and women’s health concerns.
+At Ascent, Dr. Pope offers play therapy, individual therapy, couples therapy, parent therapy, family therapy, and psychological assessments.

 In Alaska, Dr. Pope is a Licensed Professional Counselor (#113884) with a Temporary Psychologist License (#216818).
 As Ascent, her clinical work is supervised by Dr. Lauren Elder, Licensed Clinical Psychologist, #P.08297 (OH) as she pursues her Ohio licensure.